openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-universal-attribute-background.md

 public func backgroundImage(src: ResourceStr, repeat: ImageRepeat): This
 ```

-**Description:** Sets the background image and repeat mode of the component.
+**Function:** Sets the background image and repeat mode of the component.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full